RadioFreeAsia/CharacterTransforms/README.md

 TODO
 =======
-Get this out of Python, and host as JSON so it's language independent Create "translation" function:
+Get this out of Python, and host as JSON so it's language independent<br>
+Create "translation" function:<br>
-  `translate(string, ToAlphabet, encoding='utf-8') #returns an encoded string in destination alphabet`
+  `translate(string, ToAlphabet, encoding='utf-8') #returns an encoded string in destination alphabet` <br>
-So users don't have to write the code to iterate over the string, but can simply call `translate()`
+So users don't have to write the code to iterate over the string, but can simply call `translate()`<br>